petersieg/ESP32_OscilloscopeClock/README.md

   pcbs - Vorsicht!/Attention!
   * 2x2 jumpers at GPIO 12+13 and GPIO 32+33 are too close together and have contact - separate them!
+  * Corrected pcb in pcb.zip - but untested!

 ```